Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Introduction

-To make things clearer, let us give some enlightments on the dependency of $\Lambda_\af$ and $\lambda_\alpha$ on their respective multipliers $\af$ and $\alpha.$ First of all, one suspects that if $\af$ vanishes or if $\al$ explodes, since transport dominates, the respective eigenvectors $\U_\al$ and $\UU_\af$ tend to dilute, and on the contrary if $\af$ explodes or if $\al$ vanishes, since fragmentation dominates, they tend to a Dirac mass at zero (see Figure \ref{fig:eigenvectors} for an illustration).
+To make things clearer, we give some insight into the dependence of $\Lambda_\af$ and $\lambda_\alpha$ on their respective multipliers $\af$ and $\alpha.$ First of all, one might suspect that if $\af$ vanishes or if $\al$ tends to infinity, since transport dominates, the respective eigenvectors $\U_\al$ and $\UU_\af$ tend to dilute, and on the other hand if $\af$ tends to infinity or if $\al$ vanishes, since fragmentation dominates, they tend to a Dirac mass at zero (see Figure~\ref{fig:eigenvectors} for an illustration).

 But what happens to the eigenvalues $\lb_\al$ and $\Lb_\af$ ?
 Integrating Equation~\eqref{eq:eigen:alpha:beta}, we obtain the relation